kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 matching or not that is important.
 Each descriptor key can have an associated value that is matched as a literal.
 You can define rate limits on a key matching a specific value, or you can omit the value to have the limit applied to any unique value for that key.
-See the [Lyft rate limiting descriptors](https://github.com/lyft/ratelimit#configuration) for full details.
+See the Envoy rate limiting [configuration doc](https://github.com/envoyproxy/ratelimit#configuration) for full details.

 Rate limit descriptors live in the Gloo Settings manifest, so the examples below will reflect a Gloo Settings configuration or patch.